gbv/jskos-validate/README.md

 Option `schemes` can be set to an array of JSKOS Concept Schemes to be looked up by their URI in field `inScheme` of a concept.
 Scheme fields `namespace`, `uriPattern` and `notationPattern` are used for validation (unless these fields included in the `inScheme`).

+### knownSchemes

+Works like option `schemes` but enforces concepts to be `inScheme` of one of the given vocabularies.

 ### rememberSchemes

 Works like option `schemes` but successfully validated vocabularies are added to the list array of Concept Schemes (overriding vocabularies with same URI).